By the Hush

 Nor was this the only way in which Meagher's failings cost his men.
 He didn't do much to maintain their camps (Bilby, p.
 136), and even in an army of amateurs, he seems to have been noteworthy for his failure to try to learn military theory (Bilby, p.
 137).
 One of his non-commissioned officers said that Meagher "wanted to gain so much praise that he would not spare his men" (Bilby, p.
 136).
 It is not a good record.
 Little wonder if some of his soldiers became bitter.

 Some sources say the Irish Brigade was shattered at Gettysburg.
-As the statistics above show, it was shattered well before Gettysburg, although it lost third of its remaining men in Pennsylvania (Craughwell, p.
+As the statistics above show, it was shattered well before Gettysburg, although it lost a third of its remaining men in Pennsylvania (Craughwell, p.
 154) -- the 69th lost 25 of its 75 remaining troops, and the 28th Mass was said to have lost more than half its soldiers (Bilby, p.
 91).
 Twice in 1863, the units had been reorganized, with the 116th Pennsylvania reduced to a battalion in January (and its commander, Lieutenant Colonel Mulholland, having to take a demotion to major), and the New York regiments were reduced to two companies after Meagher quit, and a number of officers forced to retire as a result (Bilby, p.
 81).

-And it's hard to justify the claim that it was somehow singled out; the entire first division of the second corps, which contained the Irish Brigade, was in awful shape by then.
+It's hard to justify the claim that it was somehow singled out for especially har treatment; the entire first division of the second corps, which contained the Irish Brigade, was in awful shape by then.
 The table of organization on page 386 of Pfanz shows this.
 At Gettysburg, the division had four brigades; nominally, such an organization should have been commanded by a major general, with brigadiers in command of the brigades and colonels in command of the regiments.
 At Gettysburg, the division was commanded by a brigadier, and the brigades were initially led by one brigadier and three colonels.
 At the end of the battle, three of the brigades were led by colonels and one by a lieutenant colonel.
 The division contained eighteen regiments.
-At the start of the battle, just seven were commanded by colonels, eight by lieutenant colonels, one by a major, and two by captains; at the end, only ONE was commanded by a colonel (five of the six other colonelss were casualties; one had risen to command his brigade), six by lieutenant colonels, five by majors, five by captains, and one by a lieutenant!
+At the start of the battle, just seven were commanded by colonels, eight by lieutenant colonels, one by a major, and two by captains; at the end, only ONE was commanded by a colonel (five of the six other colonels were casualties; one had risen to command his brigade), six by lieutenant colonels, five by majors, five by captains, and one by a lieutenant!
 According to Bilby, p. ix, "The II Corps' First Division lost more men killed in action than any other Federal division, and the Irish Brigade lost more men than any other brigade in that division."

 The brigade had managed to recruit itself back up to about two thousand men by early 1864 (Craughwell, p.
 164), partly by getting injured men back in the ranks and partly by bringing in new ones, but that didn't change the fact that the brigade had been slaughtered; it just gave them a new batch of cannon fodder -- and not even cannon fodder with a few veterans to guide them; most of the 1864 recruits went into new companies (Bilby, p.
 98), so the three New York regiments weren't even very homogenous any more.